Harper (film)

-Harper is a 1966 American mystery thriller film starring Paul Newman, with Lauren Bacall, Julie Harris, Arthur Hill, Janet Leigh, Pamela Tiffin, Robert Wagner and Shelley Winters in support.
-Directed by Jack Smight from a screenplay by William Goldman, the picture is based on the 1949 novel The Moving Target by Ross Macdonald.
-Newman plays private investigator Lew Harper, based on the protagonist of Macdonald's series of detective stories.
+Harper is a 1966 American neo-noir mystery thriller film directed by Jack Smight from a screenplay by William Goldman, based on the 1949 novel The Moving Target by Ross Macdonald.
+It stars Paul Newman as private investigator Lew Harper (renamed from the novel's Lew Archer), who is tasked with finding a missing multimillionaire.
+The cast also features Lauren Bacall, Julie Harris, Arthur Hill, Janet Leigh, Pamela Tiffin, Robert Wagner and Shelley Winters.

+The film was released by Warner Bros.
+Pictures on February 23, 1966, and was both a critical and commercial success.
 Goldman received a 1967 Edgar Award for Best Motion Picture Screenplay.
-Newman reprised his Harper role in The Drowning Pool (1975).
+A sequel, The Drowning Pool, was released in 1975, with Newman reprising his role.

 Plot

 Private investigator Lew Harper is retained by an old pal, attorney Albert Graves, to search for Graves' employer, multi-millionaire Ralph Sampson.
 He has disappeared after flying into Los Angeles, and Sampson's physically disabled wife Elaine wants to ensure her estranged husband is not squandering the fortune she hopes to inherit.
 Harper interviews Allan Taggert, Sampson's private pilot, and his flirtatious daughter Miranda, object of Albert's desire.
 An old photo of a glamorous starlet in Sampson's bungalow leads Harper to Fay Estabrook, now an aging alcoholic.
 Harper gets her drunk to see if she is connected to Sampson's disappearance.
 When she passes out, he encounters the armed Dwight Troy, Fay's husband, who falls for Harper's cover story that he is a fan of the former star.

 Having intercepted a call at Fay's, Harper tracks down Betty Fraley, a lounge singer, at her club.
 When he asks about the missing Sampson, she recognizes his voice and has the bouncer, Puddler, take him out to beat him in a back alley, but Taggert arrives and knocks Puddler unconscious.
 Taggert joins Harper as they head back to Troy's house to check on the truck Betty warned Fay to head off on the phone.
 Harper leaves Taggert standing watch outside; though the truck gets away when Taggert shoots at it and misses, it leaves distinctive tire marks in the dust.

 Elaine receives a message from Sampson asking her to cash in $500,000 in bonds, and Harper deduces that he has been kidnapped.
 Driving to a remote mountaintop property that Sampson previously had given to Claude, a bogus holy man, for his cult's temple, Harper evades attempts to distract him and finds the familiar tire prints.